 Question 4: If the UE receives from the SN the AppLayerMeasConfig-r17 parameter which does not include the rrc-SegAllowedSRB4-r17 parameter, how does the UE treat its RRC segmentation state for SRB4 after receiving this AppLayerMeasConfig-r17 parameter?
 Does the UE keep its previous RRC segmentation state for SRB4 or does the UE consider that the RRC segmentation function for SRB4 shall be disabled?

-RAN2 response to Q3/4: According to current ASN.1 design, rrc-SegAllowedSRB4-r17 and rrc-SegAllowedSRB5-r18 are optional fields with need code Need R.
+RAN2 response to Q3/4: According to current ASN.1 design, rrc-SegAllowedSRB4-r17 and rrc-SegAllowedSRB5-r18 are optional fields with need code Need R. Based on which, there are two RAN2 understandings of UE behaviors:

-Therefore, if the UE receives from the MN the AppLayerMeasConfig-r17 IE which does not include the rrc-SegAllowedSRB5-r18 parameter, UE considers the RRC segmentation function for SRB5 is disabled.
+Understanding 1: If the UE receives from the MN the AppLayerMeasConfig-r17 IE which does not include the rrc-SegAllowedSRB5-r18 parameter, UE considers the RRC segmentation function for SRB5 is disabled.
 If the UE receives from the SN the AppLayerMeasConfig-r17 parameter which does not include the rrc-SegAllowedSRB4-r17 parameter, UE considers the RRC segmentation function for SRB4 is disabled.

+Understanding 2: rrc-SegAllowedSRB4-r17 cannot be included in a configuration for an SCG, the absence of the field in an SCG configuration means no action for the UE as the field cannot be present.
+Similarly, rrc-SegAllowedSRB5-r18 cannot be included in a configuration for an MCG, the absence of the field in an MCG configuration means no action for the UE as the field cannot be present.

+Understanding 1 doesn’t require RAN2 specification update.
+Understanding 2 requires RAN2 specification updates in the field descriptions and the need codes of rrc-SegAllowedSRB4-r17 and rrc-SegAllowedSRB5-r18.

-RAN2 has discussed whether to change current design on signaling rrc-SegAllowedSRB4-r17 and rrc-SegAllowedSRB5-r18 and it is not agreed.
-Because this will lead to non-backward compatible changes in RAN2 specs, which is not agreeable in RAN2 at such late stage.
-Therefore RAN2 has reached below agreement:
+RAN2 has discussed whether to change the current design on signaling rrc-SegAllowedSRB4-r17 and rrc-SegAllowedSRB5-r18 and it was not agreed as it would lead to non-backward compatible changes in RAN2 specifications.
+Therefore RAN2 reached below agreement: